mullerdavid/ctf_writeups/cyberquest24/Online_Web_Welcome_to_Raccoon_city/WRITEUP.md

 # Cases

-This is a file upload functuonality.
+This is a file upload functionality.
 You can upload a file, usually without restriction.

 The [shell.txt](workdir/shell.txt) webshell was uploaded to an unknown location.